Anjelica Huston: Early life

-Huston was born at 6:29 P.M. on July 8, 1951, at the Cedars of Lebanon Hospital, in Los Angeles, to director and actor John Huston and prima ballerina and model Enrica Soma.
+Huston was born on July 8, 1951, in the Cedars of Lebanon Hospital, in Los Angeles, to director and actor John Huston and prima ballerina and model Enrica Soma.
 According to Huston, "the news of my arrival was cabled promptly to the post office in the township of Butiaba, in Western Uganda [and two] days later, a barefoot runner bearing a telegram finally arrived at Murchison Falls", where her father was filming The African Queen (1951).
 Huston's paternal grandfather was Canadian-born actor Walter Huston.
 Huston has Scottish, Irish, English and Welsh ancestry from her father, and Italian from her mother.

 When Huston was 2 years old, her family relocated to Ireland, where she spent much of her childhood and which she still considers home.
-Her parents rented what Huston called the "Courtown House" —a tall stone Victorian manor in County Kildare— for three years, before John Huston bought St. Clerans, a 110-acre estate in County Galway, in 1954.
+Her parents rented what Huston called the "Courtown House"—a tall stone Victorian manor in County Kildare—for three years, before John Huston bought St. Clerans, a 110-acre estate in County Galway, in 1954.
 She attended school at Kylemore Abbey, and later attended Holland Park School after relocating to England.

 Huston has a complex family because of her parents' multiple marriages and extramarital affairs.
 She has an older brother, Tony, and an adopted older brother, Pablo.
 She has a younger maternal half-sister named Allegra, whom she called "Legs", and a younger paternal half-brother, actor Danny Huston.
 She is the aunt of actor Jack Huston.
 She once described herself as a "lonely child", explaining: "My brother Tony and I were never very close, neither as children nor as adults, but I was tightly bound to him.
 We were forced to be together because we were really quite alone.
 We were in the middle of the Irish countryside ... and we didn't see many other kids.
 We were tutored.
 Our father was mostly away [for filming]".